From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 I believe that pets experience the greatest relief when you combine prescription and natural therapy targeting pain while supporting mobility.

 Another important tip is to keep them warm in winter.
 Sore and stiff joints become more painful in the cold, and many older dogs and cats seldom make it through winter.
 Either bring them inside (if dogs usually sleep outdoors) or provide a very well-insulated and enclosed area to provide warmth on cold days and nights.
-A soft and supportive bed (the best ones are made from memory foam) can ease aching legs and hips.
+Avoid overly soft dog beds, and instead, add a supportive memory foam to support aching joints.

 If you have any questions or a story to share about your pet’s journey with arthritis, please feel free to comment!